yuyizhong/O.A.T-Vietnamese-Cuisine/README.md

 # O.A.T Vietnamese Cuisine

 O.A.T Vietnamese Cuisine is an imaginary vietnamese restauraunt based in central London.
-The ideal is to provide londerners the most authentic vietnamese food with an website for staff to manage the daily menu and reply to customer reviews.
+The ideal is to provide londerners the most authentic vietnamese food with a website for staff to manage the daily menu and reply to customer reviews.
 It also allows customers to simply leave reviews to each dish on the menu list and view other's reviews.
-The average ratings of each menu item also gives both the staff and customers an idea of the most popular choices at O.A.T.
+The average ratings of each menu item also gives both the staff and customers an idea of the popular choices at O.A.T.
 The live link can be found here: [Live Site - O.A.T Vietnamese Cuisine ](https://oat-vietnamese-cuisine-91aa08c21232.herokuapp.com/)

 ![Responsive Mock-Up](docs/readme_images/responsive.jpg)